AnnaMalmgren/db_sql_library_app/README.md

 * In the config folder create a file named dbConnection.js
 * Copy the content from dbConnection.js.template and insert it into dbConnection.js
 * Replace all 'VALUE' with your database setting.
+* Locate to the server folder in a terminal or IDE and run: npm install
+* Locate to the client folder in a terminal or IDE and run: npm install

 ### Create and seed Tables
 * Locate to the server folder in a terminal or IDE